The best album covers of all time: 50 coolest album covers

-We've picked 50 of the coolest album designs ever created; get these up on your wall as well as on your turntable.
+We've picked 50 of the coolest album designs ever created.
+Get these up on your wall as well as on your turntable.
+We want to know which you think is the ultimate album cover, so upvote your favourite designs.

 Artist: The Beatles